Rust: Associated reactions

 From the above equations, it is also seen that the corrosion products are dictated by the availability of water and oxygen.
 With limited dissolved oxygen, iron(II)-containing materials are favoured, including FeO and black lodestone or magnetite (Fe3O4).
 High oxygen concentrations favour ferric materials with the nominal formulae Fe(OH)3−xOx/2.
 The nature of rust changes with time, reflecting the slow rates of the reactions of solids.

 Furthermore, these complex processes are affected by the presence of other ions, such as Ca2+, which serve as electrolytes which accelerate rust formation, or combine with the hydroxides and oxides of iron to precipitate a variety of Ca, Fe, O, OH species.

 The onset of rusting can also be detected in the laboratory with the use of ferroxyl indicator solution.
 The solution detects both Fe2+ ions and hydroxyl ions.
 Formation of Fe2+ ions and hydroxyl ions are indicated by blue and pink patches respectively.

 Prevention

-Because of the widespread use and importance of iron and steel products, the prevention or slowing of rust is the basis of major economic activities in a number of specialized technologies.
+Because of the widespread use and importance of iron and steel products, and because rusting severely compromises the strength, functionality and the appearance of such products, the prevention and control of rust is the basis of major economic activities in a number of specialized technologies.
 A brief overview of methods is presented here; for detailed coverage, see the cross-referenced articles.

 Rust is permeable to air and water, therefore the interior metallic iron beneath a rust layer continues to corrode.
 Rust prevention thus requires coatings that preclude rust formation.